 The method described in this paper allows the user of the method to decide how this classification will be done.
-In the Netherlands two methodical ways of classification are used:
+In the Netherlands three ways of classification are used:

-- based on a matrix where the number of effected logical files and data-element-types determines the classification; - based on a matrix where the relative percentage of effected logical files and data-element-types determines the classification.
+- purely based on one's own understanding of the impact; - based on a matrix where the number of effected logical files and dataelement-types determines the classification; - based on a matrix where the relative percentage of effected logical files and data-element-types determines the classification.

-Sogeti defined the matrix based on numbers in 1992 [8] and stills uses this approach for its own purposes and also for its customers.
-In 1997 the NESMA published a paper [9][10] describing the relative classification matrix however field trials by Sogeti showed better results using its own approach, therefore there was no reason for Sogeti to change.
+The latter two provide a certain level of objectivity in classification and to avoid discussion it is best to choose one of these.
+Sogeti has defined the matrix based on numbers in 1992 [5] and stills uses this approach for its own purposes and also for its customers.
+In 1997 the NESMA published a paper [6][7] describing the relative classification matrix however field trials by Sogeti showed better results using its own approach, therefore there was no reason to change.